artisanstudio/validate.js/docs/guide/readme.md

+# Oh Hai, Mark!

+**validate.js** is a validation library that focuses on being extensible, usable, and localisable.
+It’s heavily based off of [Laravel’s validation API](https://laravel.com/docs/5.7/validation).

-# Validate.js
+# validate.js

-**WIP** There will be breaking changes prior to v1, use at your own risk.

-**validate.js** is a dependency-free, extensible, localizable, validation library.
+> **validate.js** is a dependency-free, extensible, localizable, validation library.

 To ensure that the library is built on extensibility, every single rule is an extension.